Gaia-Dynamics/charts-deployment/charts/app/README.md

     targetCPUUtilizationPercentage: 80        # Target CPU utilization
     targetMemoryUtilizationPercentage: 70     # Target memory utilization

+    # Scale Up Behavior Configuration
+    scaleUpStabilizationWindowSeconds: 120    # How long to wait before scaling up again (default: 120)
+    scaleUpPods: 4                            # Maximum number of pods to add in one scaling event (default: 4)
+    scaleUpPeriodSeconds: 60                  # How frequently to check if scaling up is needed (default: 60)

+    # Scale Down Behavior Configuration
+    scaleDownStabilizationWindowSeconds: 600  # How long to wait before scaling down again (default: 600)
+    scaleDownPods: 2                          # Maximum number of pods to remove in one scaling event (default: 2)
+    scaleDownPeriodSeconds: 120               # How frequently to check if scaling down is needed (default: 120)

   # Ingress Configuration
   ingress:                                    # Ingress array of objects (Optional)
     - domain: example.com                     # (Required) Domain name for ingress